Turkish cuisine: Vegetable dishes

 A vegetable dish can be a main course in a Turkish meal.
-A large variety of vegetables are used, such as spinach, leek, cauliflower, artichoke, cabbage, celery, eggplant, green and red bell peppers, string bean and sunchokes.
-A typical vegetable dish is prepared with a base of chopped onions, carrots sautéed first in olive oil and later with tomatoes or tomato paste.
-The vegetables and hot water will then be added.
-Quite frequently a spoon of rice and lemon juice is also added.
-Vegetable dishes usually tend to be served with its own water (the cooking water) thus often called in colloquial Turkish sulu yemek (literally "a dish with juice").
-Minced meat can also be added to a vegetable dish but vegetable dishes that are cooked with olive oil (zeytinyağlılar) are often served cold and do not contain meat.
-Spinach, leek, string bean and artichoke with olive oil are among the most widespread dishes in Turkey.
+A large variety of vegetables are used, such as spinach, leek, cauliflower, artichoke, cabbage, celery, eggplant, green and red bell peppers, string beans and sunchokes.
+A typical vegetable dish is prepared with a base of chopped onions and carrots sautéed first in olive oil and later with tomatoes or tomato paste.
+The vegetables and hot water will then be added, and frequently spoonfuls of rice and lemon juice as well.
+Vegetable dishes are usually served with the cooking water, and are thus called in colloquial Turkish sulu yemek (literally "a dish with juice").
+Minced meat can also be added to a vegetable dish, but vegetable dishes that are cooked with olive oil (zeytinyağlılar) are often served cold and do not contain meat.
+Spinach, leeks, string beans and artichokes with olive oil are among the most widespread dishes in Turkey.

-Dolma is the name used for stuffed vegetables.
-Like the vegetables cooked with olive oil as described above dolma with olive oil does not contain meat.
-Many vegetables are stuffed, most typically green peppers (biber dolması), eggplants, tomatoes, or zucchini/courgettes (kabak dolması), vine leaves (yaprak dolması).
-If vine leaves are used, they are first pickled in brine.
-However, dolma is not limited to these common types; many other vegetables and fruits are stuffed with a meat or pilav mixture.
+Stuffed vegetables are called dolma.
+Many vegetables are stuffed, most typically green peppers (biber dolması), eggplants, tomatoes, zucchini (courgettes) (kabak dolması), and vine leaves (yaprak dolması) pickled in brine.
+Many other vegetables and fruits are stuffed with a meat or pilav mixture.
 For example, artichoke dolma (enginar dolması) is an Aegean region specialty.
-Fillings used in dolma may consist of parts of the vegetable carved out for preparation, pilav with spices or minced meat.
+Dolma may be stuffed with parts of the vegetable carved out for preparation, pilav with spices or minced meat.

 İmam bayıldı is a version of karnıyarık with no minced meat inside.
 It can be served as a meze as well.
-Another popular dish of arabic origin (Levant region) is baba ghanoush (also called abugannush) - a puree of smoked eggplants with tahini sauce.
+Another popular dish of Arabic origin (the Levant region) is baba ghanoush (also called abugannush), a purée of smoked eggplants with tahini sauce.